10 Things to do in Austin, Texas with Kids (2023)

 2. Barton Springs Pool

 Often mentioned as one of the coolest places to swim in America, Austin’s Barton Springs outdoor pool is pretty special.
-Located within Zilker Park, this giant pool is an astounding 3 acres in size and is fed from an underground spring.
+Located within Zilker Park, this giant pool is an astounding 3 acres in size and is fed by an underground spring.

 Barton Springs Pools